The Interview of a Lifetime

 Step 3: Writers should revise their questions either independently or cooperatively with their groups.
 Meet with students as needed to aid with editing.

-Step 4: Pass out copies of the My Titanic Interview printable.
+Step 4: Pass out copies of the My Titanic Interview (PDF).
 Students should use this to write their five final questions.

 Step 5: Before the day ends, get your students thinking about the next day's interview.
-Pass each student a Titanic Ticket.
+Pass each student a Titanic Ticket (PDF).
 Allow students time to fill in them out if you haven't done so already.
 Collect the tickets.

 Day 3: Interview Day!